arcanstone/markingResearch/docs/benchmarks.md

 This document catalogs the key benchmarks and datasets used to evaluate automated mathematics grading systems, particularly for handwritten solutions.

+*To add a new benchmark: Include dataset name, description, key findings, and relevant metrics.
+Organize by research focus area.*

 ## Benchmarks Overview

 | Dataset/Benchmark | Description & Purpose | Key findings |